Last updated: June 20, 2026

 - Search 2-1-1 for diaper banks, pregnancy centers, food help, and local charity referrals.

-- Ask about Healthy Texas Women if you need women’s health and family planning care after pregnancy.
+- Ask about Healthy Texas Women if you need women’s health or family planning care after pregnancy.

 - Use DSHS pregnancy resources for more Texas maternal health starting points.

-For other needs that often come up at the same time, see ASMOM’s emergency help guide, mental health guide, Texas SNAP guide, child care guide, and local resource guide.
+For other needs that often come up at the same time, see ASMOM’s emergency help, mental health guide, Texas SNAP guide, child care guide, and local resource guide.

 Related Texas help on ASMOM